 Backlinks are important to SEO.
-So much so that they remain one the top ranking factors in Google’s algorithm in 2020.
+So much so that they are considered one the top ranking factors in Google’s algorithm in 2024.

 Think of backlinks as votes of confidence to your website from other websites.

-One of the easiest ways to build backlinks to your website is by finding websites that are already linking to your competitors.
+One of the easiest ways to start on a backlink strategy is to track competitor backlinks from relevant websites.
 The idea goes that if a website is linking out to your competition, there is a good chance that they will link back to your website as well.

-When doing a backlink competitive analysis, the first step in the process is to identify your competitors.
+When doing a backlink competitive analysis, the first step in the process is to identify the competitors you want to target.
 From my experience there can be up to two main types of competitors you can analyze.

 Your search competitors will often look different from your traditional competitors, however there can be some overlap.